RedisLabs/redislabs-docs/content/embeds/tryout-redisearch-2.md

     This command indexes all of the hashes with the prefix "`doc:`" as well as all the future ones that will be created with that prefix.

     By default, all hashes get a score of 1.0, but we can configure that value through the `SCORE` directive.
-If we need to be able to assign document-specific score to documents, we can do that too.
+If we need to assign a document-specific score to documents, we can do that too.
     We only need to specify the name of the document element in which we will define the document score which will override the default.
 This is done by using the `SCORE_FIELD` directive.

     In our example the default document score is `0.5` and we can have a document-specific score by setting a value between 0 and 1 in the  "`doc_score`" field of the hash.